 A simple idea and a heavy topic to tackle – life and death.
 Nik Mirus teams up with art director Camille Boyer to show lifespan in its different stages, taking an unconventional, symbolic approach.

 What were your favorite projects from our selection?
-Leave your thoughts in the comments section below.
+Leave your thoughts in the comments section below or go back in time a bit to see our cover on creative ads and the lessons for photographers in each one.